Temperatures affect electricity consumption

 Electric power generation from wind or solar energy is difficult to forecast, while the generation of a thermal power station (e.g. a gas-fuelled power plant) can be controlled with the utmost precision.
 Besides the hydroelectric storage power plants in Western Austria, the thermal power plants in Austria’s East are indispensable to avoid supply shortfalls or capacity overloads because they can be used for RD measures.

-APG grid: strong backbone for Austria’s energy supply
+APG Grid: Strong backbone of Austria’s electricity supply

-Every Austrian province has its power plants and transmission grid.
-However, energy generation and consumption within a province do not necessarily match at any given moment: surplus & deficit keep alternating.
-The APG grid is the strong backbone of the system enabling the exchange of energy in both directions: it transports surplus electricity to other provinces (feed into the APG grid) or compensates deficits (withdrawal from the APG grid)
+Each of Austria’s provinces has its own power plants and distribution grid.
+However, energy production and consumption within a province do not necessarily match at all times.
+The APG grid is the strong backbone of the energy supply in Austria.
+It balances differences in the grids of the provinces by compensating deficits or transporting surplus electricity to other provinces.